Wanderzest

 Pavlova topped with berries on a white cake stand.

-6. Top baked pavlova with whipped cream and fresh fruit just before serving.
+Step 6: Top baked pavlova with whipped cream and fresh fruit, or your choice of toppings, just before serving.

 Pavlova with a slice taken out of it.